 Volkswagen Atlas Dashboard Lights

 An SUV like the Volkswagen Atlas is designed to keep you safe and informed.
 One of the ways it does that is with its dashboard lights.
-So, what do these lights mean?
+These can tell you everything from serious service problems to reminding you that a feature has been activated.

+What do each of these lights mean?
 To help drivers in Toms River, Brick, and Freehold know what their SUV is trying to say, Toms River Volkswagen looks at some of the most important Volkswagen Atlas dashboard lights.
+Schedule a service appointment or give us a call to get started.

 Green lights are nothing to worry about.
 They’re just letting you know that a system, part, or feature is on and working.
-Some green lights you’ll see include:
+You’re probably already familiar with them.
+Some of the green lights that you may have seen include:

 - Daytime Running Lights – When you see the letters DRL, it means that your daytime running lights are on.

 Most of the warning lights on your dashboard are yellow.
 Their purpose is to let you know that there’s been a malfunction.
 While yellow lights do signal a problem, they’re not urgent.
 You can continue driving your Volkswagen Atlas, but you should schedule service as quickly as possible.
+Putting off an appointment to deal with a yellow light can make the problem worse or lead to other issues.
 Some of the yellow lights you should be aware of are:

 - ABS – The letters ABS stand for anti-lock braking system.
 This light is a warning that your ABS system has malfunctioned.
-You can still stop using your regular brakes, but you should have your Volkswagen Atlas checked out right away.
+You can still come to a stop using your regular brakes, but you should have your Volkswagen Atlas checked out right away.

 - Tire Pressure – This light looks like an exclamation inside some parentheses and can mean two things.
 First, there may be a malfunction with your tire pressure monitoring system.
 Second, one of your tires may have low air pressure.

-- Transmission – When your transmission is low on fluid and starts overheating, you’ll see a similar red light.
+- Transmission Overheating – When your transmission is low on fluid and starts overheating, you’ll see a similar red light.
 This one looks like a thermometer inside a gear.
+Continuing to drive can cause damage to your transmission that may result in it being stuck in gear.

 - Charging System – A light that looks like your car battery means that there’s something wrong with the charging system.
-Either the battery is low or there’s a problem with your alternator.
+Either the battery is low, dead, or there’s a problem with your alternator.

 VW Service Center